nix-community/nurl/README.md

-  -i, --indent <INDENT>                extra indentation (in number of spaces) [default: 0] -j, --json                           output in json format -a, --arg <NAME> <EXPR>              additional arguments to pass to the fetcher -A, --arg-str <NAME> <STRING>        same as --overwrite, but accepts strings instead Nix
+  -i, --indent <INDENT>                extra indentation (in number of spaces) [default: 0] -j, --json                           output in json format -a, --arg <NAME> <EXPR>              additional arguments to pass to the fetcher -A, --arg-str <NAME> <STRING>        same as --arg, but accepts strings instead Nix expressions -o, --overwrite <NAME> <EXPR>        overwrite arguments in the final output, not taken into
-                                       expressions
-  -o, --overwrite <NAME> <EXPR>        overwrite arguments in the final output, not taken into
                                        consideration when fetching the hash -O, --overwrite-str <NAME> <STRING>  same as --overwrite, but accepts strings instead Nix